One Thing You Must Do before Leaving Your Job

 Have you sometimes wondered if there is something better out there you should be doing?

+You've worked hard to get to where you are today.
 You are competent at your job, and you are paid well.
-Your boss and colleagues are fun to be with, and you have a decent work-life balance.
+You have a supportive boss and a great team.
 You are grateful.
 Yet there is a niggling feeling that something is missing.
-The work is not engaging – you could do it with both eyes closed.
+The work is not engaging – there is something else you're meant to do.

-Most people respond by going through job postings on LinkedIn and firing out 20 applications to see what bites.
+Most people respond by going through job postings on LinkedIn and sending out 20 applications to see what bites.

 Before you do that, pause.
-Do you know what you want to do?
+Do you know what you want?

 If you don't know where you are going you might not get there. - Yogi Berra

-For most of us, we pursue a job and career, without thinking about our calling until we have paid off the mortgage, kids and saved for retirement.
+For most of us, we pursue a job and career, without thinking about our calling until we have paid off the mortgage, packed the kids off to college and saved enough for retirement.

 There comes a time when you ought to start doing what you want.
 Take a job that you love.
 You will jump out of bed in the morning.
 I think you are out of your mind if you keep taking jobs that you don't like because you think it will look good on your resume.
 Isn't that a little like saving up sex for your old age? – Warren Buffett